Fabian-Kleine/steam-inspired-ui-library/README.md

 ```
 You need to Init the carousel on load.

+> [!IMPORTANT]
-Note that you need to import the script for the carousel
+> Note that you need to import the script for the carousel
 ```html
 <script src="./js/__carousel.js" defer></script>
 ```